OssiPesonen/jamstack-builder-webhook/README.md

 1. Clone this repo
 2. Run `npm install` or `yarn install`.
 3. Copy `.env.dist` as `.env` and set your variable values.
+4. Start the server using pm2 with `pm2 start server.js` or just `node server.js`
-4. Do a POST call to your server's address with the specified port and path.
-Don't forget to include the additional header, if you set one. `POST http://localhost:8082/gxrjg4y6s6kjshznb1a5`
+4. Do a POST call to your server's address with the specified `BUILDER_PORT` and `BUILDER_WEBHOOK_HASH`.
+Don't forget to include the additional header, if you set one in the `BUILDER_REQ_HEADER`.
+For example `POST http://localhost:8082/gxrjg4y6s6kjshznb1a5` (with headers).

 ## Recommendations

 - Install a process manager like [pm2](https://www.npmjs.com/package/pm2) to manage this server and your front-end
-- Use a CMS which can automatically call your webhook, like [Strapi](https://strapi.io) when content changes
+- Use a CMS which can automatically call your webhook, like [Strapi](https://strapi.io), when content changes.

 ## Example commands

 Example command for `BUILDER_EXEC` on how to rebuild Nuxt.js JAMStack app and restart process manager (pm2) so  it's loaded.

-    cd /var/www/html; npm run build && npm run generate && pm2 restart Nuxt
+    cd /var/www/html; npm run build && npm run generate && pm2 restart <ProcessName>

 ## Security considerations